 EUC or QA

-End-user computing (EUC) – locally developed data processing solutions – can range in complexity, testing a process to see if it works and it’s written in simplistic terms, whether it’s as simple as getting someone who hasn’t and possibly won’t be using it so they have no preconceived ideas to review and feedback.
+End-user computing (EUC) – locally developed data processing solutions – can range in complexity.
+Testing a process to see if it works and it’s written in simplistic terms, or whether it’s as simple as getting someone who hasn’t and possibly won’t be using it so they have no preconceived ideas to review and feedback.
 If they don’t understand it or it contains too much jargon then it needs refining further, you can apply more rigorous testing such as QA (Quality Assurance), this will keep your audit function happy.